Human Resources Strategy for Researchers (HRS4R)

 Further to the encouragement of the Director-General (DG) and concerning the start of the application for the ‘HRS4R’, an initial task force was created by the Chief Administration Officer (CAO) & HR Manager (HRM) to study the overall process of the HRS4R, namely the phases and steps to move forward.
 The Task Force was composed of the CAO & HRM, two HR Officers and the Learning Organisation Developer.
 After the submission of the endorsement letter of INL, dated 10 December 2021, and acceptance by the European Commission (‘EC’) on 17 December 2021, a special-purpose commission was established, and their members appointed by the Director-General to start the HRS4R application in accordance with its guidelines and best practices.

 The INL-HRS4R Commission is composed of a Steering Committee and a Working Group.
-The Steering Committee members are the Director-General, Chief Operations Officer (CO) for RTI Operations, CAO & HRM, and three members from the Research area (level R4).
-The Working Group is composed of two HR Officers, the Learning Organisation Developer, the CO of the Research Core Facilities, and five members from the Research area with different levels of seniority, from R1 to R4.
+The initial Steering Committee members were: the Director-General, Chief Operations Officer (CO) for RTI Operations, CAO & HRM, and three members from the Research area (level R4).
+The first Working Group was composed of two HR Officers, the Learning Organisation Developer, the CO of the Research Core Facilities, and five members from the Research area with different levels of seniority, from R1 to R4.

 A kick-off meeting was held at the beginning of the year 2022.
 The objective of the discussion was to share an overview of the HRS4R process, Charter & Code, responsibilities of both the Steering Committee and Working Group, work plan and timeline.
 During the execution of the 1st phase, several meetings were held with the Steering Committee (on a quarterly basis) to provide information about the ongoing activities and discuss the milestones, main outcomes, and next actions.